-Oracle Database 18c provides UCA collation that fully conforms to UCA 7.0.
+This Oracle Database release provides UCA collation that fully conforms to UCA 7.0.
 In addition to the collation based on DUCET, it provides tailored collations for a number of commonly used languages.
-For example, you can specify UCA collation UCA0700\SCHINESE to sort multilingual data containing Simplified Chinese.
+For example, you can specify UCA collation UCAO700\SCHINESE to sort multilingual data containing Simplified Chinese.
 The collation will make Simplified Chinese data appear in the PinYin order.